-One of classical music’s most celebrated composers, Wolfgang Amadeus Mozart, was born Jan.
+Wolfgang Amadeus Mozart, one of classical music’s most celebrated composers, was born Jan.
 27, 1756, in Salzburg, Austria, the son of Anna Maria Pertl Mozart and her husband, composer Leopold Mozart, who became a primary musical instructor for his gifted son.
 Anna gave birth to seven children, but only Wolfgang and his musically talented older sister Maria Anna (born in 1750) survived infancy.

-Wolfgang exhibited extraordinary musical abilities at a very young age, and composing music when he was just five years old.
-By the time he was eight he had completed his first symphony, and when he was 14 his successful three-act opera, Mitridate, re di Ponto, was performed in Milan in 1770.
+Wolfgang exhibited extraordinary musical abilities at a very young age, composing music when he was just five years old.
+By the time he was eight, he had completed his first symphony, and his successful three-act opera, Mitridate, re di Ponto, was performed in Milan in 1770 when he was 14.

 Mozart met and was influenced by the older composer Franz Josef Haydn, and it is believed that he also met and influenced the younger Ludwig van Beethoven when the German was an emerging 16-year-old musical prodigy.

 Mozart’s prodigious output includes some of the most respected music in the classical repertoire.
 His more than 40 symphonies include the majestic Jupiter Symphony in C major (No. 41), and the lively Paris Symphony in D major (No. 31).
 His many operas include The Marriage of Figaro and Don Giovanni, and his Eine Kleine Nachtmusik is one of the most familiar and beloved serenades of all time.

 After falling ill while in Prague in September 1791, his health deteriorated while working on his Requiem.
 He died on Dec.
 5, 1791, at age 35.
 The cause of his death remains uncertain.